honno/coinflip/README.rst

 Randomness tests can then be ran over the store’s data via the ``run`` command.
-You should be prompted by a "No STORE argument provided" message, where ``rngtest`` will assume you want to run the tests over the data you just loaded—type ``y`` and hit enter.
+You should be prompted by a "No STORE argument provided" message, where ``coinflip`` will assume you want to run the tests over the data you just loaded—type ``y`` and hit enter.

 .. code-block:: console

-    $ rngtest run
+    $ coinflip run
     No STORE argument provided
       The most recent STORE to be initialised is 'store_<timestamp>' Pass it as the STORE argument? [y/N]: y